UMAprotocol/UMIPs/UMIPs/umip-xsushi-apy.md

 # Summary:

-The DVM should support price requests for the xSushi APY derived from 7 days of sushi yield data, assuming weekly compounding.
+The DVM should support price requests for the xSushi APY derived from an arbitrary number of days of sushi yield data.

 # Motivation: